wakitosh/iiif_random_block/README.md

 The cron job for this module performs the following tasks based on the "Update interval" you set:

 1. It randomly selects a number of manifest URLs from your list (based on the "Number of images to display" setting).
-2. For each selected manifest, it fetches the data, randomly picks an image (excluding the first page/canvas if there are multiple), and builds an IIIF image URL with the specified size.
+2. For each selected manifest, it fetches the data, randomly picks an image, and builds an IIIF image URL with the specified size.
 3. It saves this new list of images to the database.

 **If** cron does not **run, the images in the block will never be updated.** After the initial setup, you must run cron once to get the first set of images.